 BBQ Korean chicken is on the menu today.
 Not in the form of spicy fried Korean chicken but my version of a classic roast chicken using Korean flavours.
 It's a super simple dish to cook.
 Spatchcocking the chicken helps speed up the cooking process, and the rub/glaze is just simply killer - no other way I can describe it.
 Sides with this one are simple sauteed/steamed Asian greens with a little soy sauce but more on that later!

-Chicken - get a whole one, spatchcock it or ask your butcher to do it for you and get marinating. alternatively, you can use thighs, drumsticks and/or legs
+Chicken - get a whole one, spatchcock it or ask your butcher to do it for you and get marinating.
+Alternatively, you can use thighs, drumsticks and/or legs

 Gochujang Paste - a Korean chili paste.
 An essential ingredient in Korean food.